-Advancing Rights in Southern Africa (ARISA)
+Advancing Rights in Southern Africa (ARISA) Past Project

 Every single person has the right to be free from discrimination and attack, and to recourse if their rights are violated.
 But this remains a dream for many people and communities.
 The Advancing Rights in Southern Africa project, or ARISA, promotes and protects human rights, especially the rights of the most vulnerable people.
 ARISA aims to improve recognition, awareness and enforcement of human rights across the Southern African Development Community region.
 Implemented by a consortium of four organizations including Pact, ARISA is working to create an enabling environment for the promotion and protection of human rights, and to strengthen the capacity and engagement of regional and local civil society actors to seek redress for rights violations.